tolauwae/phd-thesis/src/oop/oop.typ

 #axiom("Event interleaving")[#interleavings]<axiom:interleavings>

+While we choose a very simple model of the program-environment interactions here, we believe that the assumptions already capture a large part of real-world programs.
+We see no reason, why the simple partial order model cannot be extended to more complex models.
+We return to this point in @oop:related when discussing related work on _environment modeling_.
+With these basic assumptions in mind, we can examine soundness and completeness for the stateful out-of-place debugger---starting with soundness.

 #let theoremdebuggersoundness = [
-    Let $K$ be the start WebAssembly configuration, and $dbg$ the debugging configuration, where $C$ contains the WebAssembly configuration $K'$.
+    Let $dbg_start$ be the start debugger configuration with the client containing WebAssembly state $K$. //, and $dbg$ the debugging configuration, where $C$ contains the WebAssembly configuration $K'$.
-    Let the debugger steps $attach(dbgarrow, tr: alpha comma ast)$ be the result of a series of debugging messages.
+    Let $dbg$ be a debugging configuration with the client containing WebAssembly state K', and the steps $attach(dbgarrow, tr: alpha comma ast)$ the result of a series of debug messages.
 Then:
     $ forall dbg : dbg_start attach(dbgarrow, tr: alpha comma ast) dbg arrow.double.r.long K multi(wasmarrow) K' $
 ]

-With these basic assumptions in mind, we can examine soundness and completeness for the stateful out-of-place debugger.

 #theorem("Debugger soundness")[#theoremdebuggersoundness]<theorem:debugger-soundness>
 #proof[